whyorean/AuroraStore/README.md

 # Aurora Store

 Aurora Store enables you to search and download apps from the official Google Play store.
-You can check app descriptions, screenshots, updates, reviews, and download the APK directly from Google Play to your device with just a tap.
+You can check app descriptions, screenshots, updates, reviews, and download the APK directly from Google Play to your device.

 To use Aurora Store, you need to have a Google Play account, and log in to your Google Play account when you first open and configure Aurora Store.
+(Alternatively Aurora Store also allow you to login anonymously)

 Unlike a traditional app store, Aurora Store does not own, license or distribute any apps.
 All the apps, app descriptions, screenshots and other content in Aurora Store are directly accessed, downloaded and/or displayed from Google Play.